yoshidan/UniBT/README.md

 ## Get Started

 1. [Download](https://github.com/yoshidan/UniBT/releases) and install unity package.
-  The plugin can also be imported with Package Manager, by adding the following entry in your `Packages/manifest.json`:
+  Also the package can also be imported with Package Manager, by adding the following entry in your `Packages/manifest.json`:
 ```json
 {
   "dependencies": {